john-james-ai/BreastCancerDetection/_sources/content/02_data_prep/01_denoise/03_experiment.md

 ```

 The expressions refer to constants $C_1$, $C_2$, and $C_3$ that are introduced for numerical stability.
 These three quantities are functions of the dynamic range of the pixel values L (L=255 for 8-bit gray-scale images) and two scalar constants $K_1 \ll 1$ and $K_2 \ll 1$.
 Traditionally, $K_1$  and $K_2$ are equal to 0.01, and 0.03, respectively. $C_1=(K_1,L)^2, C_2=(K_2,L)^2,  C_3=\frac{C_2}{2}$.
 In the original paper {cite}`wangImageQualityAssessment2004`, $\alpha= \beta = \gamma = 1$.

+## Results of the Denoising Experiment

+A total of 616 subjective and objective assessments were conducted using the IQMs described above.
+The Median filter with a kernel size of 3 produced the overall best quality in terms of noise reduction and preservation of detail in the breast tissue.
+The Gaussian filter was a close second; however, it did not preserve the detail in the breast tissue as well as the Median filter did.
+The Frequency Domain filters effectively removed noise that could be categorized as Salt-n-Pepper or Speckle noise; however, their blurring effect was objectionable.